derek-pavao/ts-validator/README.md

 ```

 ## Defining your own decorators / validators
+For general information on decorators check out this issue on the Microsoft/TypeScript repo https://github.com/Microsoft/TypeScript/issues/2249, or this repo by @wycats https://github.com/wycats/javascript-decorators

-A validator is made up of two files.
+In ts-validator a validator is made up of two files.
 One to define the decorator and one to implement the validation logic.

 To define a decorator make use of the validatorFactory() function provided by ts-validator.
 For our example lets define a validator to not allow the word 'derp' in our input (@noDerpAllowed);